 I looked at him strangely and told him I must have been off my game, because that was not the woman who had come to have a chat with me.
 He went on about doing what he was doing to get ready to leave for lunch, and I continued examining the row of pictures.
 Suddenly, just as I had seen in my vision, I saw a photo of the woman who I knew as his Navajo grandmother.

 I whipped around and said, I’m sure with much excitement and a little aggravation in my voice, “THIS is the woman who came to me!
 Who is she?
 She said she was your grandmother.”

 “Oh, her?
 Yes, that’s the grandmother who raised me.
 The one who recently passed.”
 I finally got it.
 He was testing me.
 So, yes, I was a bit miffed, but happy that I had seen correctly.

-Conversations with The Grandmother continued while we were dating, and I finally felt her accept me as “family.”
-Of course, as Family, it was customary to be given a Navajo name.
+Conversations with The Grandmother continued while we were dating, and I finally felt her accept me as part of her “tribe.”
+Of course, as family, it was customary to be given a Navajo name.
 At that moment, I saw in my inner vision an image of a soft, white feather gently floating on the air, and I knew my name would be White Feather.